-Tell a powerful story Interviewers are relying more and more on competency questions to help them differentiate between competing candidates.
+TELL A POWERFUL STORY Interviewers are relying more and more on competency questions to help them differentiate between competing candidates.
 But what are they exactly - and what's the best way to approach them?

-"Stories are a powerful communication tool because they appeal to both the emotional and rational sides of the brain.
-Use competency questions to tell your unique story."
-Distinguish yourself Competency questions are a useful way for employers to distinguish if you're a good fit for their organisation, and to differentiate between different candidates with similar levels of skill and experience.
+DISTINGUISH YOURSELF Competency questions are a useful way for employers to distinguish if you're a good fit for their organisation, and to differentiate between different candidates with similar levels of skill and experience.
 That's because no two stories - and no two storytellers - are the same.
 Stories are a powerful communication tool because they appeal to both the emotional and rational sides of the brain.
 They're a chance for you to show more of your personality and establish a warmer connection with your interviewer that goes beyond the data of your CV.
 You can also use them to demonstrate more of what you're capable of, and to steer the interview in the direction that best showcases your suitability for the role.
-What will I be asked?
+WHAT WILL I BE ASKED?

 There's a wide range of topics that you might be asked a competency question about.
-The questions tend to fall into several predictable categories, such as personal qualities, interpersonal skills and team behaviour, leadership and management, commercial and client skills, as well as problem-solving and decision-making skills.
+The questions tend to fall into several predictable categories, such as personal qualities, interpersonal skills and team behaviour, leadership and management, commercial and client skills, as well as problemsolving and decision-making skills.
 Here are some examples: